Ancient Roots, Modern Holidays for Kids - Passover or Pesach

-Passover, called Pesach in the Hebrew language, is an important Jewish festival, celebrated by Jews around the world each spring.
-This is a time when Jewish people remember how the Israelites were freed from slavery with the help of God over 3000 years ago, when Moses led them out of Egypt, Pharaoh's army on their heels.
+For Kids: Passover, called Pesach in the Hebrew language, is an important Jewish festival.
+It is celebrated by Jewish people around the world each spring.
+This is a time when Jewish people remember how the Israelites were freed from slavery with the help of God over 3000 years ago, when Moses led his people out of Egypt, with Pharaoh's army on their heels.
 Passover is often called the Holiday of Freedom.
 The story of Passover is an ancient story.
-You can find it in the Bible.
+You can find it in the Bible

 Moses, the leader of the Jews, went to see Pharaoh many times.
 Each time he asked Pharaoh to allow his people to leave Egypt.
 But Pharaoh refused.
 He wanted the Jewish people to remain slaves.
 Pharaoh believed this was the best thing for the Egyptian people.
 But it was not the best thing for the Jewish people.
 Moses warned Pharaoh that God would send terrible plagues to descend on Egypt if Pharaoh did not let his people go.
 Pharaoh only laughed.
 Pharaoh believed in many Egyptian gods, but he did not believe in the god of the Jews.

 To Pharaoh's surprise, just as Moses had warned, each time Moses came before Pharaoh and Pharaoh refused to let the Jewish people go, a plague descended upon Egypt.
 The first affected the Nile River, a river critical to the Egyptian way of life.
 The waters of the Nile turned to blood.
 People could not use the waters for washing, irrigation or cooking.
 Pharaoh was very angry.
 He did not know how anyone could accomplish such a trick, but the culprits who did this would be severely punished when caught.
 In the meantime, once again, he refused Moses' request, and not very politely either.
 Once again, God sent a plague, this time a plague of frogs.
 Frogs were everywhere!